simonmichael/hledger/hledger/hledger.m4.md

 (account wins), eg `lots: LIFO`; or chosen explicitly per disposal with a lot selector.
 See [Cost basis methods](#cost-basis-methods).

-Sometimes you may want to disable lots/gains calculations, and silence lot-related errors.
-Eg if you are working with incomplete journals, as when piping hledger print output into another hledger command.
+Sometimes you may want to disable lots/gains processing, to silence lot-related errors when you are working with incomplete journals (eg, when piping hledger print into another hledger command).
 For this, use the `--ignore-lots` flag, or just `-I`.

 ## First lots example